-Quite frankly, whenever I see people in the midst of their suffering, I see the unveiled truth about the person in my presence, for suffering is a revealer.
+Quite frankly, whenever I see people in their suffering, I am seeing the unveiled truth about the person in my presence, for suffering is a revealer.
 Suffering reveals what we truly believe about God, about life, about ourselves, about what's important to us, and a whole lot more.

-The fact is, it's easy to say, "Yes, my life is all about Christ.
-He's number one in my life."
+The fact is, it's easy to say, "Yes, I believe in Christ.
+He's my treasure."
 But the reality will be shown by the way we respond to suffering.
 It's true.
-People whose lives are all about Christ react differently when suffering strikes than do people whose lives aren't all about Christ.
+People who are cherishing Christ above all react differently when suffering strikes than do people who are not.